ayoublasfar/SentinelAI/README.md

 AI Prioritization: Scores vulnerabilities based on context (e.g., severity, exploitability, regulatory impact) and provides tailored remediation advice.
 Enables AI-driven prioritization and risk scoring.
 Based on vulnerability type, affected component, site context (e.g. login page, admin panel), and with the following models: Heuristic Scoring Tables, Compliance-aware Scorers (PCI DSS, HIPAA, SOX), Temporal decay for CVE age, an output with all details and scores is produced for each vulnerability on each link scanned.

 Threat Graph: Builds interactive graphs to show attack paths between vulnerabilities and identify potential exploitation routes.
 Integrates GNN models to predict high-risk chains.
+Graph construction is done based on vulnerability list, site structure and scan metadata.
+It relies on GCN (Graph Convolutional Network) and GAT (Graph Attention Network) also MITRE ATT&CK tags are included in the graph.
+Structure: nodes = vulnerabilities, edges = logical exploitation links with severity given to each link.

+Attack path prediction: Assess likelihood of full-chain attacks.
+GCN + RandomForest classifier feeds on threat graph data to predict risk for each path, estimating likelihood of compromise.

+Anomaly detection: Detects anomalies found in threat graph and unusual patters using node centrality, similarity scores, link density and scan metadata.
+Model used is IsolationForest to output anomaly score per node or path (use case: spotting zero-day behavior or misconfigurations).

 <img width="906" alt="image 1" src="https://github.com/user-attachments/assets/cb078c23-30ae-41fc-bb76-9a984f35621b" />